 Fortunately, looking for these telling signs can tell you that you’ve found the employer of your dreams…

-Employees worth working for understand that even a young person at the start of their career can have valuable insights that could enable their business to run more effectively or efficiently.
-At interview, you may well be asked for your own opinions, insights and questions about the company and their response to these will speak volumes.
+Employees worth working to understand that even a young person at the start of their career can have valuable insights that could enable their business to run more effectively or efficiently.
+At the interview, you may well be asked for your own opinions, insights, and questions about the company and their response to these will speak volumes.

 If they react with interest and enthusiasm, you’ve found a dream employer.
 If they shrug your ideas, off you should run the other way.